slap-editor/slap/README.md

 by emacs and other editors, but if you find one that doesn't work, please [submit an issue](../../issues/new)!

-### Too slow!
+### Slow on single cores, Raspberry Pi

-slap is based on Github Atom's internal *text-buffer* implementation, and as such should be very performant, even with large files.
-There are a few performance bottlenecks that still exist related to rendering, but should not affect daily usage.
+slap is based on Github's [atom/text-buffer](https://github.com/atom/text-buffer), and as such should be very performant, even with very large files.
+There are a few performance bottlenecks that still exist related to rendering, but should not affect most use cases.

 Try `--editor.highlight false` or adding the following to `~/.slap/config`: